jonathan-chin/mec-cs/2023-fall/cs-151-tuth/slides/01-introduction.md

 # Cognitive model of a computer
 ## If you had to explain what a computer is, what would you say?

 ---

-- a machine that stores data and displays data
-- a machine that can process data
-- takes in information, allows it to be readable by other means
-- processing is taking in input, compile it, and print it out
-- computer shows it to you
-- compiling is taking a language and putting into machine language
-- taking a lot of information and putting it into one spot

----